lifepillar/nanoc4-template/README.md

 The [Compass](http://compass-style.org) configuration file is in `compass/config.rb`.

-Finally, there is a custom command to simplify the creation of a blog post:
+There is a custom command to simplify the creation of a blog post:

     nanoc create-post Title of my wonderful post

 By default, this command creates a file with `.mmd` suffix (MultiMarkdown) in the `content/blog/posts` folder.
 Pass `-m` if you want just a Markdown file (with `.md` suffix).

+Finally, there is a custom `:external` filter that allows you to pass content to an external program.
+Such program must be able to read its input from STDIN and send its output to STDOUT.
+For example, if you have installed [htmlcompressor](https://code.google.com/p/htmlcompressor/), you can have your pages minified by adding a filter rule similar to the following:

+    filter :external,
+      :exec => 'htmlcompressor',
+      :opts => %w( --compress-css )

 ## Publishing